interactafraz/anystate/README.md

 # AnyState
-AnyState is a lightweight tool to easily store and retrieve values (like texts, numbers or arrays) in a JSON file using your own web server.
+AnyState is a lightweight tool to easily store, update and retrieve values (like texts, numbers or arrays) in a JSON file.

 It was developed for automated processes where different devices, apps and operating systems need to exchange data with each other in a simple and fast way.
-This includes workflow tools like [n8n](https://github.com/n8n-io/n8n) as well as [iOS Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios).
+This includes workflow tools like [n8n](https://github.com/n8n-io/n8n), [IFTTT](https://ifttt.com/) and [Zapier](https://zapier.com/) as well as [iOS Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios).

 ### Possible use cases
 * Checkin at work using iOS shortcut, use AnyState to set `working` status to `true`, add timestamp to Google Sheet via n8n